-We are currently in phase 3 of the EU ETS (2013-2020) which endorse more ambitious targets: a reduction of 20% in greenhouse gas emissions.
-The AGC Group is prepared to meet this challenge, as many projects are being implemented in order to reduce the specific direct CO2 emissions from the float furnaces.
+The phase 3 of the EU ETS (2013-2020) endorsed more ambitious targets: a reduction of 20% in greenhouse gas emissions.
+The AGC Group was prepared to meet this challenge with many projects implemented in order to reduce the specific direct CO2 emissions from the float furnaces.

 Air pollution control projects

-As already mentioned, our main environmental objective is to further reduce emissions of dust, acidifying pollutants and CO2, but tackling these in an integrated way is a complex matter.
-Most reduction technologies have disadvantages as well as advantages in terms of efficiency, glass quality, yield, cross-media effects etc.
+As already mentioned, our main environmental objective is to further reduce emissions of dust, acidifying pollutants and CO2.
+Tackling these in an integrated way is a complex matter, most reduction technologies have disadvantages as well as advantages in terms of efficiency, glass quality, yield, cross-media effects etc.

 Under the terms of the Industrial Emissions Directive (IED 2010/75/EU) a new Glass BAT (Best Available Techniques) reference document has been published (2012/134/EU March 2012).
 This document describes the environmental techniques applicable to the glass industry together with their advantages and disadvantages and associated emission limit values. http://eippcb.jrc.ec.europa.eu/reference/gls.html

 Since 2003, AGC Glass Europe has systematically installed an Air Pollution Control (APC) unit at each float line cold repair.
 The project is led by a multi-disciplinary team (covering the sustainability, engineering, purchasing and technical coordination departments) in collaboration with the plants.